ibm-cloud-docs/Cloudant/guides/conflicts.md

 DELETE http://$ACCOUNT.cloudant.com/products/$_ID?rev=2-f796915a291b37254f6df8f6f3389121
 ```

-The final step is where you delete the old revisions.
+In the final step, you delete the old revisions.
-You do this by sending a `DELETE` request,
+You delete the old revisions by sending a `DELETE` request,
 specifying the revisions to delete.

 When the older versions of a document are deleted,
 the conflicts associated with that document are marked as resolved.
-You can verify that no conflicts remain by requesting the document again,
+You can verify that no conflicts remain by requesting the document again.
-with the `conflicts` parameter set to true, use
+Set the `conflicts` parameter to true, and use
 [find conflicts](#finding-conflicts) as before.